What is Extensive Reading (ER)?

 The model is very much like that for L1 reading proposed by Atwell (2006).
 It has been variously described as Free Voluntary Reading (FEVER), Uninterrupted Silent Reading (USR), Sustained Silent Reading (SSR), Drop Everything and Read (DEAR), or Positive Outcomes While Enjoying Reading (POWER).

-So what are the benefits of ER?
+What are the benefits of extensive reading?

 Both common sense observation and copious research evidence bear out the many benefits which come from ER (Waring 2000, 2006).
 There are useful summaries of the evidence in Day and Bamford (1998: 32-39) and The Special Issue of The Language Teacher (1997) including articles by Paul Nation and others, and passionate advocacy in Krashen’s The Power of Reading.
 (2004).
 The journals Reading in a Foreign Language and the International Journal of Foreign Language Learning are also good sources of research studies supporting ER. (see references for websites) And there is the indispensable annotated bibliography, http://www.erfoundation.org/bib/biblio2.php